 Rescue Dog Behaviour Training

-What, then, are the right signals?
 To find the answer to this question, we need to look at the wolf pack and how the Alpha pair, the Alpha male and the Alpha female, lead their pack.
 Dogs have descended from the wolf.
-As we humans have our language by which we communicate, so have dogs, a language that unites them all, enabling them to communicate effectively with each other.
-In this context, it is crucial to understand the leadership structure within a wolf pack; the four pillars of leadership are the Alpha male and the Alpha female leading their pack members by.
+As we humans have our language by which we communicate, so have dogs, a language, -wolf- that unites them all, enabling them to communicate effectively with each other.
+In this context, it is crucial to understand the leadership structure within a wolf pack; the foundational pillars of leadership by which the Alpha male and the Alpha female lead their pack.
 The structure within a wolf pack is hierarchical.
-Deeply anchored in the dog's mind is that there must be a leader in a wolf pack.
+Deeply anchored in the dog's mind is that there must be a leader in a pack.
 While our domesticated dogs have been removed from the wolf pack, the wolf has not been removed from the dog.
-Translated into the domestic situation and applied to the human/dog relationship, this means that the same leadership signals the Alpha male and the Alpha female send to their pack members to establish and maintain their leadership status need to be the same in the domestic situation.
-Since there has to be a pack leader in the dog's mind, the dog will assume leadership when it does not get the right leadership signals from its owner/owner's family (or its pack).
-A plethora of behavioural issues arise in dogs in the pack leadership position as dogs cannot cope with the responsibility of looking after the human pack members in an environment and a society it does not understand.
-Applying the four pillars of leadership will enable you, the dog owner, to effectively communicate with your dog in a language your dog understands.
+It means that the domesticated dog still has its wolf-mindset!
+At the very core of their being, the domesticated dog is still a wolf, even if it does not look like one!

 It will help you to build the trusted relationship with your dog that you have longed for so long.

-Rescue dog training fee: $105.00 for a 90-minute session
+Rescue dog training fee: $160.00 per session

 Contact expert dog trainer Dunedin, Paws4Success, today to transform your rescue dog.